mgaitan/sphinxcontrib-mermaid/README.rst

    :target: https://libraries.io/pypi/sphinxcontrib-mermaid/

-This extension allows you to embed `Mermaid <https://mermaid-js.github.io/mermaid>`_ graphs in your documents, including general flowcharts, sequence and gantt diagrams.
+This extension allows you to embed `Mermaid <https://mermaid.js.org/>`_ graphs in your documents, including general flowcharts, sequence diagrams, gantt diagrams and more.

 It adds a directive to embed mermaid markup.
 For example::